imjoy-team/ImJoy/web/public/docs/api.md

 Export the plugin class or an object/dict as `Plugin API`, this call is mendatory for every ImJoy plugin (typically as the last line of the plugin script).
 This then allows to call plugins with the `api.run` or `api.call` function.

+Every member of the `ImJoyPlugin` instance will be exported as `Plugin API`, which means those exported functions or variables can be called or used by the ImJoy app or another plugin.

+Notice that, only functions and variables with primitive types can be exported (number, string, boolean).
+And if a variable or function has a name start with `_`, it means that's an internel variable or function, will not be exported.

 ```javascript
 api.export(new ImJoyPlugin())
 ```